70ViRNaND/BeginnerIntroSeries-CreditDefaultPredict/README.md

-# Basic Credit Default Prediction with R
+# Credit-Scoring

+### Short Description of Repository

-This Repo contains files (code included) for Basic Credit Default Prediction / Credit Scoring.
+This Repo contains files and R Code for Credit Scoring.

-Disclaimer:

-- The data is taken from Finhacks 2018 competition then hosted in kaggle web here: https://www.kaggle.com/c/bankbirubutuhkamu/data
+  1. The data is taken from Finhacks 2018 competition then hosted in kaggle web here: https://www.kaggle.com/c/bankbirubutuhkamu/data

-- Use the latest version of R and RStudio

-TODO :
+### TODO

-  - Upload digestable tutorial in PDF and MP4 format (SMOTE-like sampling method included)
+Upload short tutorial in the future...